Belgian firm unveils new Top Gun flight simulator

-BRUSSELS A Belgian company has unveiled the ultimate fighter jet training tool, a fully immersive 360-degree flight simulator designed to reproduce reality exactly as a pilot sees it.
+BRUSSELS Oct 11 (Reuters Life!) - A Belgian company has unveiled the ultimate fighter jet training tool, a fully immersive 360-degree flight simulator designed to reproduce reality exactly as a pilot sees it.

 "It's not an improvement, it's a new generation of simulators," Geert Matthys, research and development manager at the company, said.